• Skip to primary navigation

 Overhead view of fully cooked cabbage soup in a white pot with a ladle inside.

 I always keep a few heads of cabbage in the fridge because I use them for a variety of other recipes.
 It's such a versatile vegetable and goes well with many foods.
-It cooks fairly quickly, too.
+It's quite good for you, and it's rich in insoluble fiber, which makes it gut-friendly.

 The ingredients are simple and easy to find at your local grocery store.
 You can also switch things up easily.
 Here's what you'll need.